On principal eigenpairs for the (p,q)-Laplacian in exterior domain: Introduction

 We may also view problem \eqref{pde} from the point of bifurcation with the term $-\Delta_qu$ as the perturbation of the eigenvalue problem $-\Delta_p u = \lambda K(x)|u|^{p-2}u$.
 In particular, for $p<q$, the perturbation represents the "higher order term" and the $(\lambda, \|u\|_q)$ branch in Fig.~\ref{fig:p<q} corresponds to the bifurcation from zero.
 On the other hand, for $p>q$, the perturbation represents the "lower order term" and the $(\lambda, \|u\|_q)$ branch in Fig.~\ref{fig:p>q} corresponds to the bifurcation from infinity.
 This interpretation is in alignment with the classical bifurcation theory.

-To establish our results, we use the \emph{fibering method} of \cite{Drabek-Pohozaev}, which traces back to the seminal works of Pohozaev; see, for instance, \cite{Pohojaev-1979, pohozaev-99, pohozaev-97, Pohojaev-1988, Pohozaev-1990}.
-This method provides a unified approach to deal with our variational problem, which involves a functional that may or may not be coercive depending on the relative ordering of $p$ and $q$ (cf. Section~\ref{sec:fiber}).
-Further, compared to those available in the current literature for $(p,q)$ - Laplacian, which are based on the notion of the \emph{Nehari} manifold, the fibering method yields explicit information on the dependence of both the energy and the norm of the solutions in $W^{1,q}_0(\Omega^e)$ as $\lambda \to \lambda_1(p)^+$ and $\lambda \to +\infty$, a main focus of this paper.
+To establish our results, we use the \emph{fibering method} of \cite{Drabek-Pohozaev}, which goes back to the seminal works of Pohozaev; see, for instance, \cite{Pohojaev-1979, pohozaev-99, pohozaev-97, Pohojaev-1988, Pohozaev-1990}.
+The fibering functional and the fibering method are also mentioned in \cite{Bob-Tana_Calc-var, Bob-Tan-2018, Bob-Tan-2022}, in connection with the study of $(p, q)$- Laplacian problems in bounded domain case.
+This method provides a unified approach to deal with our variational problem, which involves a functional that may or may not be coercive.
+Further, compared to those available in the current literature for $(p,q)$ - Laplacian, which are based on the notion of the \emph{Nehari} manifold, the fibering method yields explicit information on the dependence of both the energy and the norm of the solutions in $W^{1,q}_0(\Omega^e)$ as $\lambda \to \lambda_1(p)^+$ and $\lambda \to \infty$, a main focus of this paper.

 The paper is organized as follows.
 In Section~\ref{sec:fiber}, we recall the fibering method and introduce a fibered functional whose conditional critical points on a suitable manifold correspond to critical points of the functional associated with~\eqref{pde}.
 The proof of Theorem~\ref{theo:main} is then developed over Sections~\ref{sec:fiber}--\ref{sec:qual:prop}.
 Sections~\ref{sec:p<q} and~\ref{sec:p>q} are devoted to establishing the existence of minimizers of this fibered functional in the cases $p<q$ and $p>q$, respectively.
 In Sections~\ref{sec:asympt} and~\ref{sec:qual:prop}, we derive the asymptotic behavior and qualitative (regularity) properties of the corresponding solutions, completing the proof of Theorem~\ref{theo:main}.